-CEO Dialogue is a compassionate communication approach for creating a culture of inspiring, nourishing, and replenishing interactions.
-The brain operates 31% better when we feel good about ourselves and that is why it is important to have conflict navigation processes, restorative justice circles, business meetings, and one on one interactions that feel supportive and replenishing without feeling draining.
+CEO Dialogue is a compassionate communication framework for groups and individuals who want to become more resilient while creating a culture of inspiring, nourishing, and replenishing interactions.
+The brain operates 31% better when we feel good about ourselves and that is why it is important to have conflict navigation processes, restorative justice circles, business meetings, and one on one interactions that feel supportive and replenishing, without feeling draining.

 Participants find this practice: